 Jovita Ross-Gordon would be searched as ROSS-GORDON J*

 A Basic Search in Web of Science allows for a Topic keyword search and search results will default to sort citations by Times Cited.
 Also, by creating a Web of Science Sign In account, you can set up Searches and Alerts.

 Google Scholar covers articles, theses, books, abstracts, court opinions and other scholarly literature from all broad areas of research, and may include pre-prints and web-published reports as well as published literature.
 Since Google Scholar indexes information from multiple sources (provided by publishers, included in databases such as PubMed, found on the public web, etc.), there is no comprehensive list of which publications it covers.

 To search for citing publications, start with a search for your researchers name.
-To get the best results that include various ways they may be cited, search all variations of the name within quotation marks, preceded by author: in the Basic Search For example, to search for citations to Dr. David C. Caverly's work, search for author:"d caverly" OR author:"david caverly" OR author:"dc caverly" In the Advanced Search you can use the "Return articles authored by" field and just enter their name variations in quotation marks.
+To get the best results that include various ways they may be cited, search all variations of their name within quotation marks, preceded by: author: in the Basic Search For example, to search for citations by Dr. Duane Knudson, search for author:"knudson duane" or author:"knudson d".
+In the Advanced Search you can use the "Return articles authored by" field and just enter their name variations in quotation marks.

 Results will be listed (generally) with the most-cited publications first.
 To see the list of citing documents, click on 'Cited by [number]' below an entry to display all citing documents.
 Google Scholar will attempt to group all versions of a single work into one entry and combine the citations, but please note that it is not always able to do so, and you may see additional entries (with citations) to a work.
 See the examples in red boxes in the figure below.
-Clicking the "Cited by xxx" link will lead to a list of articles that cited the article you clicked on and "Cited by xxx" will also display for each of those articles.
+Clicking the "Cited by ###" link will lead to a list of articles that cited that article.

 Note: Sometimes, citation counts for an article in Google Scholar may be much higher than in databases like WoS and Scopus.